Hyper-Compression: Model Compression via Hyperfunction: Experiment and Analysis

-As for UNet and MobileNetV3, \textbf{our method can compress UNet and Pruned-UNet by $7.87\times$ and $7.05\times$ with the performance loss contained in 1\%}, as shown in Table \ref{table_unet}.
+As for UNet, MobileNetV3 and {ResNet series}, \textbf{our method can compress UNet and Pruned-UNet by $7.87\times$ and $7.05\times$ with the performance loss contained in 1\%}, as shown in Table \ref{table_unet}.
 Particularly, our method succeeds in combination with other model compression methods such as pruning to achieve an even higher compression ratio.
-In UNet, \textbf{the total compression ratio is $17.74\times$ with the performance loss $3.41\%$}.
+In UNet, \textbf{the total compression ratio is $17.74\times$ with the performance loss $3.41\%$}. {Furthermore, we also compare our method with other zero-shot and minimal-data PTQ methods, which allows us to better assess the practical advantages.
+We first do the comparison in the \textbf{zero-shot} setting.
+We conduct experiments on the ImageNet validation dataset\cite{krizhevsky2012imagenet} using ResNet-18 and ResNet-50 models against three baselines: ZeroQ\cite{cai2020zeroq}, GDFQ\cite{xu2020generative}, and SQuant\cite{guo2022squant}.
+As shown in Table \ref{table_unet}, our method achieves compression ratios of 6.21$\times$ and 5.92$\times$ for ResNet-18 and ResNet-50 \cite{he2016deep}, respectively.
+Notably, these ratios surpass the theoretical maximum of INT8 quantization, although they remain lower than INT4.
+Moreover, the resulting performance degradation is 0.54\% and 1.34\%, respectively.
+This accuracy is significantly superior to all INT4 methods and only entails a slightly larger drop compared to INT8.
+For instance, while ResNet50-SQuant-INT8 incurs a negligible drop of 0.03\%, ResNet50-SQuant-INT4 suffers a severe drop of 6.94\%.
+This demonstrates that our method achieves a better trade-off between high compression ratios and model performance preservation.}

 \textbf{No post-hoc retraining}.
-Table \ref{data_tokens} compares the number of tokens different compression methods use to retrain the compressed models, which highlights that our hyper-compression is one-shot.
-This is because discrepancies between the original and decoded parameters in the hyper-compression are minor, at magnitudes ranging from $10^{-4}$ to $10^{-3}$.
+Table \ref{data_tokens} compares the number of tokens different compression methods use to retrain the compressed models, which highlights that our Hyper-Compression is zero-shot.
+This is because discrepancies between the original and decoded parameters in the Hyper-Compression are minor, at magnitudes ranging from $10^{-4}$ to $10^{-3}$.
 Then, the impact on error accumulation through layer-by-layer propagation is acceptable.
-This advantage is particularly useful in industry, where often 1) training data are inaccessible, and$/$or curating data is costly; 2) no computing resources are supplied for retraining.
+This advantage is particularly useful in industry, where often 1) training data are inaccessible, and$/$or curating data is costly; 2) no computing resources are supplied for retraining. {To bridge theoretical insights with practical feasibility, we empirically analyze error propagation in deep models.
+We conduct next-token prediction experiments using four representative models: LLaMA3.2-1B-Instruct, Qwen1.5-7B-Chat, LLaMA2-7B, and DeepSeek-R1-Distill-Qwen-14B and with four fixed input tokens (‘\textit{hyper}', ‘\textit{compression}', ‘\textit{is}', ‘\textit{magic}').
+For all models, we compute the Mean Absolute Error (MAE) between the layer-wise outputs of the original and compressed variants across the first 100, 200, 200, and 300 linear layers of LLaMA3.2-1B-Instruct, Qwen1.5-7B-Chat, LLaMA2-7B, and DeepSeek-R1-Distill-Qwen-14B, respectively.
+The empirical results provide preliminary validation of our theory, as our theory only describe the error created in a single layer.